efurness/E-Commerce-Site/README.md

 # DESCRIPTION

-This is a command line application running on NODE JS, Express and mySQL using modals and routes
+This is a command line application for E-commerce to retreive data from the database and using routes to generate the data in Insomnia using APIs.
+Express.js runs the application and uses Sequelize to interact with a MySQL database.
+Models were created for the database part of the application.
+The NPM run command got the seed data to be served to NODE.
+Under the config folder, the connection.js ran the connection which had to be started to run the application.
+Routes were tested in Insomnia.

 # INSTALLATION

-NODE JS, Express.JS, mySQL DATABASE, DOTENV, and API POST, GET, PUT and DELETE were used.
+NODE JS, Express.JS, mySQL, NPM install to retrieve the packages including DotEnv and Sequelize.
+API Routes POST, GET, PUT and DELETE were used.

 # USAGE